 - Plenty of PCB design software exists.
 Most of the design suites can have a limited amount of output file formats.
 A key insight from PCB manufacturers entails using an open-access software that can design and output the layout file in an acceptable format – mostly Gerber file format.
 Some of the design software suites include KiCAD, EAGLE, PCB Designer, etc. All of these PCB design suites have their benefits and drawbacks.

 Fabrication of Printed Circuit Boards

 Fabrication of the bare boards is a vital service that most PCB manufacturers provide.
 The fabrication process can happen at the prototype level or high-volume level.
-Bare boards become essential in the assembly process, which turns them into printed circuit boards.
+Bare boards become essential in the manufacturing and assembly process, which turns them into printed circuit boards.
 A bare board consists of the non-conductive substrate material sandwiched between the conductive layers of copper.
-However, the copper layer or layers depending on the type of PCB needed.
+However, the copper layer or layers depending on the type of bare PCB needed.

 The basic fabrication requirements for PCBs entail a design checklist.
 It includes the following.

 Aspects captured here include the circuit board configuration and stack-up, minimum trace spacing and width, controlled impedance layer, and copper balancing.
 It also entails Via structures and types besides copper balancing.